Content Marketing Metrics to Supercharge Your ROI

 • LinkedIn – Similar to Twitter, a view is counted when someone watches your video for at least 2 seconds with at least half of the video in view.

-Of course, content is extremely important, and how those views are made matters, so make sure that your strategy includes content that is as enjoyable as possible, doesn’t offend, but attracts an audience simultaneously, like a puppy video.
+Of course, content is extremely important, and how those views are made matters, so ensure that your strategy includes content that is as enjoyable as possible, doesn’t offend, and simultaneously attracts an audience, like a puppy video.

-Watch time is the amount of minutes or seconds people have spent watching the video.
+Watch time is the number of minutes or seconds people have spent watching the video.

 To calculate the average watch time, divide the total watch time of your video, including replays, by the total number of video plays.